BLACKFOOT — In a major Statehouse shakeup, a relative newcomer unseated state House Education Committee chairwoman Julie VanOrden.

 Other East Idaho lawmakers ousted

-Four other East Idaho incumbents lost their seats Tuesday’s primaries:
+Four other East Idaho incumbents lost their seats in Tuesday’s primaries:

 - Legislative District 32 House Seat B: Seven-term Rep. Tom Loertscher, R-Iona, lost to challenger Chad Christensen by just 139 votes.
 Loertscher chairs the powerful House State Affairs Committee.